 This group learning program is a self – approved activity (section1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeon of Canada and has also been certified by College of Family Physicians of Canada and the Ontario chapter for up to 3 Mainpro+ credits (for the sessions in 2019).

-This is a two-year program, consisting of:
+This is a one-year program, consisting of:

 - A self-directed and mentor-supported project focused on applying theories and strategies learned in real time by working on an issue relevant to your affiliated organization/practice that would address inequities in Scarborough